Priorities Management: Tips for Balancing Workload and Stress

 Any work can be stressful at times.
 But if every Monday you’re feeling panicked at the growing pile of tasks in your inbox, it’s time for priorities management.
 This powerful technique can help you tackle the feeling of permanent anxiety and push you towards completing your goals stress-free.

-In this article, we’ve gathered the most practical methods, techniques, and tools (including our own time tracker) to help you prioritize your tasks effectively and become the master of your time.
+In this article, we’ve gathered the most practical methods, techniques, and tools (including the best time tracking software) to help you prioritize your tasks effectively and become the master of your time.

 What Is Priorities Management AKA Prioritizing?